matej-macak/Neuron_Vagrant/README.md

 # Installation

-The installation of Vagrant with Neuron is pretty straightforward and easy (which was one of the main reasons for the project's existence).
+The installation of Vagrant with Neuron is pretty straightforward and easy (which was one of the main reasons for creating the project).

 ## Quick start (for 64-bit machines):